sam-packer/Shibboleth-Threat-Detection/README.md

 ### Environment setup

-Create a `.env` file and put a MaxMind License Key in.
+Copy the `.env.example` file and fill in the values.
+This involves putting in a MaxMind License Key in.
 You can sign up [here](https://www.maxmind.com/en/home) and once you have an account, go to "Manage License Keys".
 Then, create a new key and put it in the environment file as follows:

 ```dotenv
 MAXMIND_LICENSE_KEY=my_license_key